jelmer/janitor/CONTRIBUTING.md

 those, you'll also want to install various other bits of software.
 On Debian,
 run:

- $ sudo apt install libgpgme-dev rustc libapt-pkg-dev
+ $ sudo apt install libgpgme-dev rustc libapt-pkg-dev protobuf-compiler